Halil River

-Halīl River or HalīlRood (also Haliri River, known as the Kharaw or ZarDasht River in its upper reaches) is a river stretching for some 390 km running in the Baft, Jiroft and Kahnuj districts of Kerman Province, Iran.
+Halīl River or HalīlRood (هلیلرود) also Haliri River, known as the Kharaw or ZarDasht in its upper reaches, is a river stretching for some 390 km running in the Baft, Jiroft and Kahnuj districts of Kerman Province, Iran.

 The Halil rises at 4400 m above sea level in the Kuh-e shah mountain about 20 km to the north-east of Baft, flowing to the south-west until it is joined by the Zardasht and Rabor rivers.
 Turning towards the south, it flows along the foothills of the Bahr aseman mountains, then to the south-east until Jiroft Dam, which is 130 m high, about 40 km upstream of Jiroft at the confluence with the Narab.
 It passes some 15 km east of Kahnuj and terminates in the Hamun-e Jaz Murian of Baluchistan.

 The climate of the Halil Rud or Halilrood (Rud or Rood means "river" in Persian) basin is extremely hot in summer and of moderate temperature in winter.